stamp-web/stamp-webservices/README.md

 ## Executing Tests

+The tests will require mocha to be installed.
+It is recommended to install mocha globally with the -g flag

+  * npm install -g mocha

 Some of the tests (especially the web-service tests) may take longer than the 2000ms maximum time that mocha imposes by default to execute a test and commit done.
 The following settings have worked reasonable well on my development system:

   * mocha test --timeout 6000 --sql_level error